aws-samples/data-protection/README.md

 ### Step 3 :

 * Navigate to the Cloud9 service within your AWS console
-* In the Cloud9 IDE environment you will find a folder called **data-protection-workshops** in the folder pane on the left side of the screen
+* In the Cloud9 IDE environment you will find a folder called **data-protection** in the folder pane on the left side of the screen
 * Open the file named **environment-setup.py**  in the IDE
 * Run the python module **environment-setup.py** by clicking the play button <a><img src="images/cloud9-ide-play-button.png" width="50" height="30"></a>
  on the top pane
 * In the runner window below you should see **Workshop environment setup was successful** printed
+* This script is run for initial environment setup that's requires for these workshops

 # Workshops

-**Please review and complete all the above prerequisites before attempting these workshops.**
+**Please review and complete all the above prerequisites before attempting these workshops.
+The images below are clickable links**

 <!DOCTYPE html>
 <html>